ming-ddtechcg/nuodb-operator/README.md

 # The NuoDB Operator
 The NuoDB Kubernetes Operator deploys the NuoDB Community Edition (CE) database on OpenShift 3.11 or 4.
 It also supports either ephemeral or persistent storage options with configurations to run NuoDB Insights, a visual database monitoring Web UI, and start a sample SQL application (ycsb) to quickly generate a user-configurable SQL workload against the database.

+# About the NuoDB Community Edition
-The NuoDB Community Edition (CE) feature set is rich enough to allow first time users to experience all the benefits and value points of NuoDB including:
+The NuoDB Community Edition (CE) is a full featured version of NuoDB but limited to one Storage Manager (SM) and three Transaction Engine (TE) processes.
+The Community Edition is free of charge and allows you to self-evaluate NuoDB at your own pace.
+The NuoDB Community Edition (CE) will allow first time users to experience all the benefits and value points of NuoDB including:

 * Ease of scale-out to meet changing application throughput requirements
 * Continuous availability even in the event of common network, hardware, and software failures